-If a failure, disruption, or other breakdown occurs during the implementation of the sampling plan take corrective action.
+If a failure, disruption, or other breakdown occurs during the implementation of this QAPP, take corrective action.
 Any technical staff may identify a nonconformity.
-Once identified, the individual section chief, project officer, or QAO is responsible for corrective action for the one or more programs within their responsibility.
-The section chief, project officer, or QAO is responsible for documenting the nonconformity, working with relevant staff members to develop corrective actions, and notifying the QAM of corrective action progress.
+Once identified, the individual section chief, program officer, or QAO is responsible for corrective action for the one or more programs within their responsibility.
+The section chief, program officer, or QAO is responsible for documenting the nonconformity, working with relevant staff members to develop corrective actions, and notifying the QAM of corrective action progress.
 Depending on the nonconformity and associated corrective actions either the section chief or the QAO approves the final corrective action.